 All academies in England have a Governing Board which is responsible for overseeing many of the strategic decisions of the school.
 A key role is to act as a ‘critical friend’ to support, to challenge, and to ask questions.

 The Governing Board works in close partnership with the Head teacher, staff and the parents.
-Whilst the Head teacher is, of course, responsible for the day to day running of the school, the governors are involved with such things as staffing, curriculum, school buildings and finance.
-It ensures the school functions well and maintains the proper range of academic and social objectives.
+Whilst the Head teacher is responsible for the day to day running of the school, the governors are involved in issues such as staffing, curriculum, school buildings and finance.
+It ensures the school functions well and maintains the appropriate range of academic and social objectives.

-Membership of the Governing Board includes parents, teaching staff and representatives from the local community.
-The Governing Board meets at least twice each term; additionally, there are sub-committees which also meet at twice each term:
+Membership of the Governing Board includes parents, teaching and non-teaching staff and representatives from the local community.
+The Full Governing Board (FGB) meets at least twice each term; additionally, there are sub-committees which also meet twice each term:

 - Curriculum and Achievement